idaholab/moose/framework/doc/content/sqa/framework_srs.md

 !template! item key=system-modes
 !! system-modes-begin
 [!ac](MOOSE) applications normally run in normal execution  mode when an input file is supplied.
-However there are a few other modes that can be triggered with various command line flags as indicated here:
+However, there are a few other modes that can be triggered with various command line flags as indicated here:

 | Command Line Flag | Description of mode |